 - Investment incentives are available to investors through an Investment Incentive Certificate (IIC), which is obtained from the General Directorate of Incentive Practices and Foreign Capital under the Ministry of Industry and Technology. - In order for an investment to be granted to an IIC, the minimum investment expenditures should be at least TRY 3 million for the first two regions and TRY 1.5 million for other regions.
-To be granted incentives, investment projects are subject to evaluation by the Ministry of Industry and Technology. - The incentives under IIC can be summarized as follows: - VAT exemption on machinery and equipment, - customs duty exemption on machinery and equipment, - reduction in corporate tax, - social security premium support (employer's - income tax exemption (for wages and salaries). - social security premium support (employee's share), - interest rate or dividend support, - land allocation, - VAT refund.
+To be granted incentives, investment projects are subject to evaluation by the Ministry of Industry and Technology. - The incentives under IIC can be summarized as follows: - VAT exemption on machinery and equipment, - customs duty exemption on machinery and equipment, - reduction in corporate tax, - social security premium support (employer's - social security premium support (employee's share), - interest rate or dividend support, - land allocation, - VAT refund.

 - In general, the investment incentive legislation is comprised of general, regional and strategic investment incentive schemes. - General investment scheme: Investments that are not qualified as special types of investments are subject to general incentives.
-The incentives available to general investments are customs duty and VAT exemption on the purchase of investment goods (i.e. machinery and equipment).
-For investments in the 6th region, the general incentives are expanded to include exemption from income withholding tax.
-Social security employer premium relief is also provided in the case of ship construction investments in shipyards. - VAT exemption - Customs duty exemption - Income tax incentive (only for the 6th region) - Social Security employer premium exemption (only for ship investments of shipyards) - Regional and sector-based investments scheme:

-Türkiye is separated into six regions based on the development level of district/cities in these regions.
+The incentives available to general investments are customs duty and VAT exemption on the purchase of investment goods (i.e. machinery and equipment). - Regional and sector-based investments scheme: - Türkiye is separated into six regions based on the development level of district/cities in these regions.
 The first three zones represent more developed regions, whereas the last three are relatively less developed zones.
-The sectors to be supported in each region are determined in accordance with regional potential and the scale of the local economy, while the intensity of support (incentive) varies depending on the level of development in the region.
+The sectors to be supported in each region are determined in accordance with regional potential and the scale of the local economy, while the intensity of support (incentive) varies depending on the level of development in the region. - For investments in the 6th region social security employer premium relief is also provided in the case of ship construction investments in shipyards.